tlorusso/traveltime/README.md

 ```

-Some first examples of how to use the API-Wrapper and what can be done with the data are available in the vignette:
+Some examples of how to use the API-Wrapper and what can be done with the data are available in the vignette:

 https://tlorusso.github.io/traveltime/vignette.html

+In the upcoming version, further API-Modules will be supported.